-Courtney Ann Flashes Bulging Underboob In Daring Cutout Top & Navy Blue Panties
+Courtney Ann Flashes Bulging Underboob In Daring Cut-Out Top & Navy Blue Panties

 Courtney Ann kicked off her week with a racy Instagram snap that drew the eye straight to her busty chest.
 The Texas-based model wasn't shy about showing some skin as she clicked a steamy selfie.

-The model, who’s better known as Texas Thighs across the internet, opted to go braless underneath of a skintight gray top for the shot.
-The garment included short sleeves that showcased her toned arms.
-It also featured a deep neckline that highlighted her ample cleavage.
-However, it was the daring cutout underneath that exposed her underboob, and had tongues wagging.
+The model, who's better known as Texas Thighs across the internet, opted to go braless underneath a skintight gray top for the shot.
+The garment included short sleeves which showcased her arms.
+It also featured a deep neckline which highlighted her ample cleavage.
+However, it was the daring cutout that exposed some underboob that had tongues wagging.

-She teamed the top with a pair of navy blue panties that boasted gold metal embellishments.
-The straps of the undies were pulled up high over her rounded hips and clung tightly to her slim waist as they accentuated her muscular thighs.
-Her flat tummy and impressive abs were also on full display in the snap.
+She teamed the top with a pair of navy blue panties with gold metal embellishments.
+The straps of the undies were pulled up high over her rounded hips and clung tightly to her waist as they accentuated her thighs.
+Her flat tummy was also on full display in the snap.

-Courtney sat on her knees on a hardwood floor for the photo.
+Courtney sat back on her heels on a hardwood floor for the photo.
 She shifted her weight to one side and arched her back as she leaned forward to click the selfie.
 She placed one hand on her leg, while she wore a bright smile on her face.

 Behind her, a blue and white area rug could be seen.
-A gray sofa and a beige ottoman was also visible.
-Courtney’s glowing skin was also illuminated by the sunlight that streamed in through a set of nearby windows.
+A gray sofa and a beige ottoman were also visible.
+Courtney's glowing skin was illuminated by the sunlight that streamed in through a set of nearby windows.

 Her long, blond hair was parted to the side and pushed over one of her shoulders.
 She completed the look by accessorizing with dark blue polish on her fingernails.